Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 The power companies using electrolyzers for producing hydrogen will need to create and maintain a real-time monitoring system to measure the tension of the tie rods to ensure heightened productivity, such as: avoiding unnecessary costly preventive maintenance and preventing shutdowns.
 Read the full article here.

-The Manufacturing Design Engineer I position will develop strain gage-based transducer products in the form of load cells and torque transducers as assigned.
+The Manufacturing Design Engineer I position will develop strain-gage-based transducer products, such as load cells and torque transducers, as assigned.
 The position will interact with sales, engineering, manufacturing, and customers in the performance of their duties.
-A desire to learn the methods and techniques behind precision force and torque measurement are essential for success.
+A desire to learn the methods and techniques behind precision force and torque measurement is essential for success.

 MANUFACTURING DESIGN ENGINEER II SUMMARY:

-Sensing Technology Enables Hydrogen to Be Renewable Energy Source
+Sensing Technology Enables Hydrogen to Be a Renewable Energy Source

 By Randy White, OEM Business Development, Interface

 The use of hydrogen as a clean and reliable renewable energy source has been a carrot on a stick for green energy innovators for many, many years.
-Scientists and technologists have understood the positive impact of hydrogen for a long time, and even harnessed it at times, but the ability to reliably store and harness this energy at a reasonable cost has previously eluded them.
-However, hydrogen is back in full force as storage and battery technology has advanced, giving new life to the promise of hydrogen.
+Scientists and technologists have long understood the positive impact of hydrogen, and even harnessed it at times, but the ability to reliably store and harness this energy at a reasonable cost has eluded them.
+However, hydrogen is back in full force as storage and battery technology have advanced, giving new life to the promise of hydrogen.

-Hydrogen is critical to the future of green energy because it is an optimal solution to storing renewable energy from other sources such as wind and water.
+Hydrogen is critical to the future of green energy because it is an optimal solution for storing renewable energy from sources such as wind and water.
 In certain areas, like California, we’re actually producing too much energy from renewable sources, but have no place to store.
-This is leading to a tremendous amount of resource loss.
-Therefore, hydrogen innovation has come back to become a storage solution to curtail waste and hold enough energy to power more infrastructure with green energy.
+This is leading to a tremendous loss of resources.
+Therefore, hydrogen innovation has returned as a storage solution to reduce waste and provide enough energy to power more infrastructure with green energy.

-The road to get to a place where hydrogen could become a real solution to meeting the renewable energy demand has been filled with hundreds of technological advancements.
-One of those solutions are hydrogen electrolyzers.
-This is a device that use the process of electrolysis to produce and store hydrogen for an indefinite amount of time.
+The road to a point where hydrogen could become a real solution to meeting renewable energy demand has been filled with hundreds of technological advancements.
+One of those solutions is the use of hydrogen electrolyzers.
+This is a device that uses the process of electrolysis to produce and store hydrogen for an indefinite amount of time.
 Electrolysis is a promising option for carbon-free hydrogen production from renewable and nuclear resources.
 Read full article here.

 Electrolysis Produces Hydrogen

 Electrolysis uses electricity to split water into hydrogen and oxygen.
 This reaction takes place in an electrolyzer.
-Electrolyzers can range in size from small, appliance-size equipment that is well-suited for small-scale distributed hydrogen production to large-scale, central production facilities that could be tied directly to renewable or other non-greenhouse-gas-emitting forms of electricity production.
+Electrolyzers can range in size from small, appliance-size equipment well-suited for small-scale distributed hydrogen production to large-scale central production facilities that could be tied directly to renewable or other non-greenhouse-gas-emitting electricity sources.

 Battery Load Testing Presents New Opportunities for Interface